Car Enthusiasm

 Overview

-Car enthusiasm describes an intense, enduring interest in automobiles as objects of engineering, design, and culture.
-Often expressed in the self-identifications "petrolhead" or "gearhead," it centres on the mechanics, sound, styling, performance, and heritage of vehicles, and on the emotional attachment people form to particular makes, models, or eras.
-It is a "fetish" only in the colloquial sense of a devoted object of interest (a hobby and identity, not an erotic paraphilia.
-This article traces how car fandom grew alongside the automobile, how it is practised, and why) as a benign non-sexual interest-it sits entirely outside the clinical paraphilia framework.
+Car enthusiasm is an intense, enduring, non-sexual fascination with automobiles as objects of engineering, design, and culture, its devotees widely known as "petrolheads" (British) or "gearheads" (American).
+It centres on the mechanics, sound, styling, performance, and heritage of vehicles, and on the emotional attachment people form to particular makes, models, or eras.
+It is a "fetish" only in the colloquial sense of a cherished object of devotion: a hobby and an identity, not an erotic paraphilia.
+This article traces how car fandom grew alongside the automobile, how enthusiasts express it, and why it sits entirely outside the clinical paraphilia framework.

 History & origins